react-universal/native-twin/apps/docusaurus/docs/index.md

-# UNIVERSAL LABS DOCS
+# Overview

 ## What is it?

 React UniversalLabs simplifies the integration of Tailwind CSS framework in React Native hybrid apps.
 Our main goal is to bridge the gap for React web developers in need to write universal components for native and web.
 This package allows developers to write Tailwind CSS classes with all states (_active_, _hover_, _focus_) that just works and looks as expected in native.

 Forget looking for which classes are compatible in native and focus on creating wonderful apps.